jumski/jumski/README.md

 **Building [pgflow](https://pgflow.dev) full-time** - a Postgres-native workflow engine purpose-built for Supabase.

-For the last several months, I've been focused on one thing: turning Supabase primitives - **Queues** and **Edge Functions** - into a **declarative, deeply integrated orchestration layer**. pgflow lets you build reliable, multi-step, parallel logic using a type-safe TypeScript DSL, all without introducing new infrastructure.
+For the last several months, I've been focused on one thing: turning Supabase primitives - **Queues** and **Edge Functions** - into a **declarative orchestration layer built entirely on Supabase primitives**. pgflow lets you build reliable, multi-step, parallel logic using a type-safe TypeScript DSL, all without introducing new infrastructure.

 ---